30 Best Things To Do in Cape Town

 Lion’s Head is an iconic part of Cape Town’s skyline, and it’s so much fun to hike.
 The route to the summit takes you around the mountain (twice!), which means you get 360° views of the entire city.

-The impressive views start in the parking lot, then when you turn to face the mountain, you’ll see that there are two trailheads.
+To find the trail, head to the parking lot.
+Then, when you turn to face the mountain, you’ll see that there are two trailheads.
 Take the one on the left, and then it’s a straightforward uphill path for about half of the hike.

-The second half of the climb is rockier and requires some scrambling, and there are also two ladders you’ll need to climb up.
-Don’t worry, they’re securely in place.
+The second half of the climb is rockier and requires a bit of clambering.
+There are also two ladders you’ll need to climb up.
+Don’t worry, they’re securely in place!

-Lion’s Head is really safe to do during the day.
-You do need to be careful if you want to do it at sunrise or sunset as you’ll be scrambling close to the summit.
-If you want to Lion’s Head at sunrise or sunset but aren’t a super confident hiker, you can join a guided hike so you don’t miss out.
+Lion’s Head is really safe to climb during the day but you do need to be careful if you want to do it at sunrise or sunset.
+So if this is something you’re interested in, I recommend that you join this top-rated guided hike so you don’t miss out!

 7. Visit Stellenbosch